dougfaust/2_mode_BEC/README.md

 See for example:
 [https://doi.org/10.1103/PhysRevLett.99.240406](https://doi.org/10.1103/PhysRevLett.99.240406)

-Used as basis of publications on quantum information multi-mode systems:
+Used as basis of publications on quantum information of multi-mode AMO systems:
 [https://doi.org/10.1103/PhysRevLett.105.240404](https://doi.org/10.1103/PhysRevLett.105.240404)

 ## Code Files